Kimberly Brady: Storylines

 In 1985, Kimberly came into possession of a roll of film that contained some prints to the location of a treasure that Victor and Stefano were after, which again would come into play years down the road.
 In Miami, Bo, Hope, Kim and Shane were all out to destroy Victor's plan.
 Shane had been imprisoned by Victor, but Kimberly slept with Victor in order to spare Shane's life.
 Shane escaped, and managed to free Bo and Hope who were trapped with an explosive that was meant to kill them.
 Later Victor, Savannah Wilder, and Steve Johnson were arrested for their crime.
 They were all freed when Victor blackmailed Larry Welch into taking the fall for everything.
 Victor knew Larry killed Megan and used it against him.

 In 1986 Kimberly hid the fact that she thought her child was Victor's.
 It was also at this time that Kim discovered that her mother Caroline Brady had an affair with Victor years earlier and thought that Victor may be her biological father.
 However it was later revealed that Bo was Victor's son.
 One day Shane heard Kimberly talking about her fears and quickly broke off their engagement.
 Later when tests were done to determine the father, Emma Donovan Marshall switched the results, so everyone believed that Victor was the father.
 During a trip to West Virginia, in hopes of reuniting, Kimberly went into labor in a remote cabin in the woods.
 Shane delivered the baby, and he pledged his love for Kimberly and the child.
 They planned to marry even though they believed Victor was Andrew's father.
 The news infuriated Emma, who tricked Kimberly into signing adoption papers.

+in 2023, offscreen, Kimberly treats Harris Michaels at an ISA facility in Frederick, Maryland in order to help Hope find Megan Hathaway and bring her to justice.